Yogyakarta Indonesia - Attractions and Things to Do for Culture and Nature Lovers in and around Yogyakarta City

 Visit the Buddhist and Hindu Temples: Borobudur and Prambanan

 For most people who come to Yogyakarta, visiting Borobudur and Prambanan is at the top of the list of things to do in Yogyakarta.
 They come here to watch the sunrise in Borobudur (set your alarm clocks for 4 am guys) and watch the sunset in Prambanan.
-Both of these temples are worth your visit but if you don’t have enough time to see both, we would choose sunrise in Borobudur.
+Both of these temples are worth your visit but if you don’t have enough time to both of these attractions, we would choose sunrise in Borobudur.
 Be aware that there will be many people around at that time, so if you prefer to visit the temples without the crowd, come at a different time.

 Helpful Tip: You can get a combo ticket for both temples but only if you purchase the regular ticket and not the Borobudur sunrise ticket which is more expensive.
 Since this is probably the most popular attraction in Yogyakarta, there will be many people around during the Borobudur sunrise – so come early to get your spot and for fewer people in your shot, don’t choose the top floor but the one below it.
 Also stay around after sunrise because there are better chances of getting some solo shots with beautiful light among the other photo-hungry tourists who fight their way to find the perfect selfie spot.

 Batik is one craft that is unique to the area as well as silver jewelry.
 There are many options to choose from so ask for recommendations for lesser known or less touristy workshops.
 You can also try your Batik skills in one of these workshops if you like.
 Another great option is to see how the leather puppets that are used in the local puppet shows are made; it is a very long process that takes a lot of skill and patience.
 Attending or even just learning about these unique Indonesian traditions are really great attractions to put on your list of things to do in the area if you want to deepen your knowledge about Indonesian culture.